nappo/nappo/README.md

     num_col_workers=2, num_grad_workers=6)
 ```

-Create the Learner class and define the training loop.
+Finally, we create a Learner class instance and define the training loop.

 ```
 # 6. Define learner